-Delinquency, repossession and loss experience may be influenced by a variety of economic, social and geographic conditions and other factors beyond NMAC's control.
+Delinquency, repossession and loss experience may be influenced by a variety of economic, social and geographic conditions and other factors beyond NMAC's control that may change over time, including periods of economic downturn and increased delinquencies and losses with respect to automobile leases.
 There is no assurance that NMAC's delinquency, repossession and loss experience with respect to its leases and the related leased vehicles in the future, or the experience of the issuing entity with respect to the leases and the leased vehicles, will be similar to that set forth below.
+See "Risk Factors- Credit scores and historical loss experience may not accurately predict the likelihood of losses on the leases and therefore losses on your notes," "Risk Factors- The geographic concentration of the leases, economic factors and lease performance could negatively affect the pool assets," and "Risk Factors-Adverse events arising from the global Coronavirus outbreak could result in delays in payment or losses on your notes."